samdrup-jongkhar-in-bhutan

 Blog image

-Even though Samdrup Jongkhar Bhutan, is not a big tourist hub, it has many interesting places to explore.
+Even though it is not a big tourist hub, it has many things to do in Samdrup Jongkhar.
 Visitors can enjoy a mix of culture, nature, temples, and local life.

 1. Samdrup Jongkhar Dzong